groverlab/groverlab.github.io/_hnbfpr/2020-02-24-sla-printer-threats..markdown

 ---
 layout: post
-title:  "Temporary"
+title:  "The growing popularity (and risks) of liquid-based 3D printers"
 date:   2020-02-24 01:00:00 -0800
 categories: news
 ---

-This is the top **filament-based** 3D printer on Amazon:
+This is currently the top **filament-based** 3D printer on Amazon:

 ![](/assets/amazon_fdm.png)